-Established in 1927, Summit Ski Area is Oregon’s oldest ski area.
+Established in 1927, Summit Pass is Oregon’s oldest ski area.
 It’s located at the east end of the village of Government Camp.
 The affordable, family-friendly ski area is known for its 2,300-foot-long chairlift accessing 70 acres of beginner and intermediate trails.
 The ski area has been undergoing renovations since its 2018 acquisition by R.L.K. and Company, the operator of Timberline Lodge and Ski Area.
 Proposed plans include a gondola to connect with the Timberline Lodge — an exciting prospect!

 Government Camp: Mt.
 Hood’s Official Ski Town

 Government Camp (aka “Govie”) is Mt.
 Hood’s alpine village centrally located just off Highway 26.
 The quaint unincorporated town sits at an elevation of 4,000 feet and receives an average annual snowfall close to 300 inches, making for an idyllic snowy scene throughout the winter.
 It’s a main lodging destination, with Collins Lake Resort, the Cascade Ski Club, Mt.
 Hood Inn Best Western and more, plus numerous vacation home and cabin rentals available.

 Govie is also the evening hub of activity and après-ski for Mt.
 Hood’s ski areas.
 The small town offers recreation opportunities of its own including a network of cross-country ski trails, Summit Pass and night skiing and tubing at Mt.
 Hood Skibowl within walking distance.